jamesward/happytrails/NOTES.md

 * Unit testing Form not working
 * I wish `play ~test` only ran the tests that changed
 * Getting request params directly is difficult
+* Username only available on secured resources - workaround: get it directly from the session